mbaersch/datalayer-event-repeater/README.md

 *2024-04-25*
 - added options for "Direction" (up or down the dataLayer) and "Frequency" (only once or every match) to have more control when used in a single page application

+*2024-05-10*
+- new options for adding a suffix to every repeated event name and a random event id in a `randomEventId` key (e.g. for deduplication)

 ## Description
 This template is meant to help with early dataLayer pushes for ecommerce tracking and other events that may not be processed until a consent manager adds the current consent state to the dataLayer.
 Usually a site initializes a dataLayer with ecommerce events that occur when a page is loaded.
 Product detail views, checkout event, purchases and other pushes might me too far down the dataLayer to be used to fire certain tags that need consent.